 The potential challenge facing financial advisers is how to better understand sustainable investing so they can confidently talk to their clients about the options available to them.

 Rapid developments across countries, regions and markets are resetting expectations of responsible investment.
 New standards and regulations are moving the industry towards the best standards of practice that contribute measurably to a more sustainable world.

 A Responsible Investment Leader demonstrates a commitment to responsible investing – explicitly considering ESG factors in investment decision making, acting as a strong and collaborative steward and clearly reporting on sustainable investment activities

 The next challenge for the maturing Australian responsible investment market is to improve the monitoring and reporting of sustainability outcomes.

-To help meet the increasing interest in sustainable investment, we also expanded the list of sustainable investments available through BT Panorama by almost 10 per cent in the first half of 2021.
+To help meet the increasing interest in sustainable investment from advisers and clients, we also expanded the list of sustainable investments available through BT Panorama by almost 10 per cent in the first half of 2021.